hbrands/jira-issues-importer/README.md

 * Import JIRA milestones as Github milestones
 * Import JIRA labels as Github labels
 * Import JIRA components as Github labels
+* Configure colour scheme for labelling on import
+* Import multiple files to help overcome the export limit of 1000 (export multiple files by by using the JIRA key column as a range)
 * Import JIRA issues as Github issues where
   * issue ids are mapped one by one, e.g. PROJECT-1 becomes GH-1 and PROJECT-4711 becomes GH-4711
   * both issue label and component assignments are mapped to Github labels